 The IoT value chain is both crowded and fragmented.
 IoT attracts traditional hardware, connectivity and application players as well as new entrants and start-ups.

-The role of connectivity provision in the IoT value chain is occupied by network operators2 such as Orange, Tele2 and Verizon, as well as mobile virtual network operators (MVNOs)3 or IoT connectivity specialists, such as 1NCE, Cubic Telecom and Kore Wireless.
+The role of connectivity provision in the IoT value chain is occupied by network operators such as Orange, Tele2 and Verizon, as well as mobile virtual network operators (MVNOs)2 or IoT connectivity specialists, such as 1NCE, Cubic Telecom and KORE.
 Operators and MVNOs provide cellular network connectivity such as LTE, NB-IoT and LTE-M, and a few (such as Orange) complement their offer with LoRa.
 These companies compete with network providers that offer IoT connectivity based on technologies such as Sigfox and LoRa.
 For example, Sigfox network operators such as Thinxtra and WND have deployed networks across multiple geographies.
 Amazon and Helium have partnered with LoRa to extend Amazon Sidewalk and Helium networks beyond the home and neighbourhood to provide regional or national coverage.
 Other connectivity options focus on a specific sector.
 For example, Silver Spring Networks developed the foundation technology that is now known as Wi-SUN to support smart meter deployments.
 The technology is now supported by an ecosystem of players through the Wi-SUN Alliance.

 The application landscape is highly fragmented and includes generalists and specialists of device management solutions, application developers and data analytics companies.
 Telit, for example, provides an industrial IoT device management solution.
 Software AG and PTC deliver application enablement solutions.
-The hyperscalers4 are also building a strong presence in the IoT application domain (for example, Microsoft has developed its Azure IoT Hub and accompanying suite of services).
+The hyperscalers3 are also building a strong presence in the IoT application domain (for example, Microsoft has developed its Azure IoT Hub and accompanying suite of services).